djaus2/MauiPicoSwitch/README.md

   - Is connected to by the phone app using Bluetooth, and is then in Idle mode.
   - Phone can then enable one of 3 physical switches on the Pico, at a time.
     - It is then in Ready mode.
+    - Its corresponding LED is activated
-  - The pressed and then released events are sent to the phone
+    - The pressed event is sent to the phone when button is pressed.
+      - The LED flashes Off/On
+    - The released event is sent when the button is released.
+      - LED is turned off.
   - It then returns to Idle mode

 ## App States